A key question in the minds of most Elasticsearch users when they create an index is “How many shards should I use?”

 Remember these definitions while refering to this diagram:

-node – A single Elasticsearch instance.
-In most environments, each node runs on a separate box or virtual machine.
+- node – A single Elasticsearch instance.
+In most environments, each node runs on a separate box

 Allocating multiple shards and replicas is the essence of the design for distributed search capability, providing for high availability and quick access in searches against the documents within an index.
 The main difference between a primary and a replica shard is that only the primary shard can accept indexing requests.
 Both replica and primary shards can serve querying requests.